indigo423/opennms.org/user/pages/05.blog/01.twio/2018-10-29-this-week-in-opennms-feature-development-bug-fixin-alarms-situations/item.md

   * Markus removed the remote poller map.
   * Antonio worked on some Enlinkd and Topology enhancements.
   * Markus worked on modernizing our Vaadin infrastructure.

+## Horizon 23.0.0 Released

+OpenNMS Horizon 23.0.0 is the first release of the stable 23 series.

+It contains a number of bug fixes and enhancements, including support for alarm correlation, running OpenNMS components in an external container, and many other improvements.

+For a high-level overview of what's changed in OpenNMS 23, see [What's New in OpenNMS 23](https://docs.opennms.org/opennms/releases/23.0.0/releasenotes/releasenotes.html#releasenotes-23).

+The codename for 23.0.0 is _[Granny Weatherwax](https://en.wikipedia.org/wiki/Granny_Weatherwax)_.

+## Docker Updates

+A number of fixes and improvements have been made to our Docker containers:

+* Ronny updated the OpenNMS container to [OpenJDK 1.8.0 u191](https://access.redhat.com/errata/RHSA-2018:2942)
+* Alejandro improved the Minion image to make it easier to [use Kafka and configure UDP listeners](https://github.com/opennms-forge/docker-minion#advanced-environment-variables)
+* Jesse and Matt extended the Docker image with [an overlay directory to inject files into /opt/opennms](https://github.com/opennms-forge/docker-horizon-core-web#using-overlay-for-custom-arbitrary-configuration)
+* Containers have been updated to 23.0.0 for Horizon and Minion
+* Note that as of version 23.0.0, the Docker image for Minion runs as non-root user by default.
+[See the documentation for notes on updating.](https://github.com/opennms-forge/docker-minion#run-as-root-or-non-root)

 ## Upcoming Events and Appearances